What are your chances of acceptance?

 Duration: Six weeks

-Get paid to work directly with a mentor at the Idaho National Laboratory!
-This laboratory is the Department of Energy’s national leader in nuclear energy, although they also contribute to other research areas such as national security and environmental science.
-You’ll need to be at least 16 years old to apply and demonstrate an enthusiasm for learning, leadership, and self-improvement.
+Interns in this program are paid to work directly with a mentor at the Idaho National Laboratory (INL), the Department of Energy’s national leader in nuclear energy.
+INL also contributes to other research areas such as national security and environmental science.
+Interns must be rising juniors or seniors, possess a minimum 3.0 GPA, and be at least 16 years old to apply.

 Duration: Eight weeks

-If you’re more about science than engineering, then this paid internship/mentoring experience is perfect for you.
-This program is available in all 50 states, as well as Puerto Rico, Canada, and Mexico.
-As an intern, you’ll work alongside professionals to see firsthand what science is like in the field.
-You’ll also receive a $3,000 stipend and an all-expense paid trip to the Hutton Scholars Summit.
+Students more interested in science than engineering will want to check out this summer internship/mentoring experience.
+This program is available in all 50 states, Puerto Rico, Canada, and Mexico.
+Interns work alongside professionals to see firsthand what science is like in the field and receive a $3,000 stipend plus an all-expenses paid trip to the Hutton Scholars Summit.

 Duration: One year

 Get an inside look at healthcare research with an internship at the National Cancer Institute.
-As a scientific intern, you’ll develop the foundational skills needed to complete biomedical research and have a designated mentor who can share their educational and professional experiences with you.
+Interns develop the foundational skills needed to complete biomedical research and have a designated mentor who can share educational and professional experiences.

-To be eligible, you need to be a junior in high school at the time of application and be at least 17 years old by the start of the program in June.
-You also need to have an unweighted GPA of 3.0 and the Hepatitis B vaccines.
-If selected, you’re required to work eight consecutive weeks (40 hours per week) over the summer prior to your senior year of high school.
+The program is open to high school seniors who will be at least 17 years old by the start of the program in June with a minimum unweighted GPA of 3.0.
+Interns are required to work eight consecutive weeks (40 hours per week) over the summer and receive a stipend for their participation.

-While not as traditional of an internship, this is a five-week paid summer intensive that is designed for economically disadvantaged high school juniors and seniors.
-It is held at the Joint BioEnergy Institute, and in it, students will gain skills in advanced scientific topics like microbiology, biochemistry, and biofuels as they work on a research project alongside JBEI researchers and undergrads.
+While not a traditional internship, this is a six-week paid summer intensive designed for economically disadvantaged high school sophomores and juniors.
+Participants in the program develop skills in advanced scientific topics like microbiology, biochemistry, and biofuels as they work on a research project alongside JBEI researchers and undergrads.

-This opportunity is open to sophomores and juniors living in Alameda, Contra Costa, or San Francisco counties in California, with a 2.5 GPA or higher, and who passed Algebra 1 and Biology.
-Students will receive a $1,500 stipend at the completion of the program.
+This opportunity is open to California sophomores and juniors living in Alameda, Contra Costa, or San Francisco Counties who have a 2.5 GPA or higher and have passed Algebra 1 and Biology.
+Students will receive a $3,000 stipend for completing the program.

 Application Deadline: January 31